Exploring the nature of neutrinos in a dissipative environment: Introduction

-Experimental data from nearly two decades has established neutrino oscillations as a leading mechanism for neutrino flavour transitions.
-However, sub-leading effects like non-standard interactions, quantum decoherence, neutrino decay, still hold a torch for new physics scenarios beyond the standard model.
-In this precision era of neutrino physics experiments, it is the need of the hour to investigate the implications of these sub-leading effects.
-In this context, we study the effect of quantum decoherence on the neutrino oscillation probabilities in an open quantum system framework.
-The open quantum system is modelled by considering the interaction of the neutrino subsystem with the environment~\cite{farzan2008reconciling,oliveira2010quantum,bakhti2015revisiting,guzzo2016quantum,gomes2017parameter,capolupo2019decoherence}.
-The interactions of this kind could originate from the effects of quantum gravity \cite{Hawking_Unpredictability, Hawking_Virtual_black_holes, Hawking_Wormholes, Hawking_Gravitational_entropy}, strings and branes \cite{Ellis_String_theory, Ellis_CPT_violation, Benatti_Damped_harmonic} at the Plank scale.
+In this work, we study the effect of quantum decoherence on the neutrino oscillation probabilities in an open quantum system framework.
+The open quantum system is modelled by considering the interaction of the neutrino subsystem with the environment~\cite{Farzan:2008zv,oliveira2010quantum,Bakhti:2015dca,Guzzo:2014jbp,BalieiroGomes:2016ykp,Capolupo:2018hrp}.
+The interactions of this kind could originate from the effects of quantum gravity \cite{Hawking_Unpredictability, Hawking:1995ag, Hawking_Wormholes, Hawking:1998jf}, strings and branes \cite{Ellis:1992eh, Ellis:1992pm, Benatti:2000wu} at the Plank scale.
 Consequently, they manifest as dissipation effects and modify the neutrino oscillation probabilities.
-Moreover, in ref.~\cite{benatti2001massless,richter2017leggett,capolupo2019decoherence,buoninfante2020revealing,carrasco2022uncovering}, it has been shown that one can probe the nature of neutrinos when the neutrino system interacts with the environment.
-The authors in ref~\cite{richter2017leggett} have presented that Leggett-Garg $K_3$ quantity takes different values for Majorana and Dirac neutrinos in a dissipative environment.
+Moreover, in ref.~\cite{Benatti:2001fa,oliveira2010quantum,Richter:2017toa,Capolupo:2018hrp,Buoninfante:2020iyr,Carrasco-Martinez:2020mlg}, it has been shown that one can probe the nature of neutrinos when the neutrino system interacts with the environment.

-In the present work, we analyse the effect of a dissipative environment on the neutrino oscillation probabilities in a two flavour picture including the matter effect.
+In the present work, we analyse the effect of a dissipative environment on the neutrino oscillation probabilities in a two neutrino framework including the matter effect.
 The probabilities depend on the Majorana phase and thus provide a window to probe the nature of neutrinos for different baselines.
-In this context, we study the transition probabilities at different baselines of T2K, NOvA and the upcoming experiments ESS$\nu$SB, T2HKK, DUNE experiments and their dependency on the Majorana phase.
-In addition, we verify how the measures of quantum correlation like Bell-CHSH inequality, Steering inequality and Non-local advantage of quantum coherence (NAQC) vary with respect to the neutrino beam energy in the case of all the five experiments T2K, NOvA, ESS$\nu$SB, T2HKK, DUNE.
-We show, that NAQC serves as a stronger and legitimate quantifier among all three to study the quantumness of a system.
-We further define a new parameter $\Delta$NAQC and analyse how it varies with respect to the Majorana phase for different baselines.
+In this context, we study the transition probabilities at different baselines of T2K (295 km), NOvA (810 km) and the upcoming experiments ESSnuSB (540 km), T2HKK (1100 km), DUNE (1300 km) experiments and their dependency on the Majorana phase.
+In addition, we present the relative events rate (difference in Dirac and Majorana events) for these experiments and obtain the sensitivities to the Majorana phase.